-The goal of your app website or app landing page is to show off your app and why it is so great.
+The goal of your app marketing website or app landing page is to show off your app and why it is so great.
 You want to convince visitors and convert them into users.
 And just like you have to include the essentials in your App Store or Google Play Store description, you want to do it for your app website.
 Check out our infographic on the online presence of the Top 100 US iOS Paid apps to see what these guys are doing.

-App name and icon
+App Name and Icon

 You put some thoughts in choosing your app name and you want it to be clearly visible, as well as your app icon: have visitors remember your app’s name and your icon (they might not download it right away).

-Show the device(s)
+Show the Device(s)

-This is critical, don’t even try to innovate by not showing a device on your app website!
+This is critical, don’t even try to innovate by not showing a device on your app marketing website!
 You want visitors to know straight away that you’re talking about an app, otherwise most of your website or landing page won’t even make sense.
 It also allows them to instantly know if they can use it, since they can identify if it’s an iOS, Android, Tablet or iPad app.
 You can use fixed screenshot(s) in the device(s) you showcase, or go a little further: